OrdnanceSurvey/os-arcgis-runtime-adapter-ios/README.md

 ### Xcode Project Setup

-You have two options: use [Carthage](https://github.com/Carthage/Carthage) or build the OSArcGISRuntimeAdapter framework manually.
+The officially supported way to use the OSArcGISRuntimeAdapter framework, is with [Carthage](https://github.com/Carthage/Carthage) but you can also use Cocoapods or build the OSArcGISRuntimeAdapter framework manually.

 ##### If using Carthage: